All About Berkeley’s Adventure Playground

 For the past 40 years or so, we have certainly been working to make our playgrounds safer than safe — maybe even safer than fun.
 Seen an old merry-go-round lately?
 Or a swinging gate?
 How about a seesaw — the kind without springs, where, when your so-called friend suddenly plopped you down, you felt it?

 Didn’t think so.
 The Consumer Product Safety Commission has issued reams of playground regulations and actually gone so far as to recommend against “tripping hazards, like tree stumps and rocks.”
 Maybe we should just bulldoze the local parks and put in a couple of blobs — this time, made of plastic.

-Welp, like I said, Adventure Playground is all kinds of wrong by today’s overly-safe standards.
+Welp, as I said, Adventure Playground is all kinds of wrong by today’s overly safe standards.
 I think Lenore Skenazy would approve.